Maintaining a neutral spine during complex movements is the single most important technique based skill there is.

 Complex movements are anything using multiple muscle groups to coordinate a movement across multiple joints.
 Picking something up off the ground or standing up from a chair are examples of complex movements.
 Also know as, the squat and the deadlift.

 The role of the stabilising muscles in the body is to resist movement (not create movement).
-Thus any exercise which uses these muscles to deviate from a neutral spine (sit-ups, crunches etc) is (in my opinion) non-functional, and has no place.
-Let me say that again – the role of the stabilisers is to maintain neutral spine regardless of what the rest of the body is doing.
-If it hadn’t been tainted by over-popularisation, I might even call it core strength.
-CrossFit’s Greg Glassman terms it midline stabilisation.
+Thus any exercise which uses these muscles to deviate from a neutral spine is less functional, and has reduced place.
+To reitterate, the role of the stabilisers is to maintain neutral spine regardless of what the rest of the body is doing.

-At this point I would like to introduce the concept of lumbo-pelvic separation.
+At this point it's important to understand the concept of lumbo-pelvic separation.
 As the name implies, this is where the lumbar spine (the lower back) and the pelvis separate from each other.
-Let me first show you what SHOULD happen.
+Let's first examine what should happen.
 Picture a rectangle around the head, spine and pelvis.
 Everything inside this rectangle should remain the same regardless of what the rest of the body is doing.

 In general, picking something up (a deadlift based movement) and standing up (a squat based movement) encourage a posterior pelvic tilt (rounding the lower back), while pressing overhead causes an anterior pelvic tilt (increasing the curve of the lower back).
 The following pictures show three movements (deadlift, back squat and press), correctly executed (top) and incorrectly executed (bottom).